 Another inflation indicator is the GDP implicit price deflator, which compares unit prices for the same goods in different time periods.
 It seeks to measure the overall impact of inflation on the economy rather than the impact on any individual.

 Consumer spending patterns are captured by the BLS’s Consumer Expenditure Survey (CE).
 Its reports show how much money people in different geographic areas, different income levels, and different demographic groups spend each year for food, clothing, shelter, recreation, health care, and other common categories.
 The Federal Reserve Board’s Survey of Consumer Finances (SCF) shows important aspects of household balance sheets, such as debt levels, investment ownership, and retirement savings.

 Core CE data is released once a year; core SCF data, once every three years.
 Various government agencies, industry groups, and specialty publications provide statistics that can give early indications of direction in key economic sectors.
-Among the widely watched statistics are the Case-Shiller Home Price Index, Automotive News’s vehicle sales reports, and the Census Bureau’s Retail Trade indicators.
+Among the widely watched statistics are the Case-Shiller Home Price Index, Automotive News’s vehicle sales reports, and the Census Bureau’s Monthly Retail Trade indicators.

 Each provider of technical statistics offers detailed discussions of the importance and limitations of their data.
 These discussions can provide additional insight for any detailed analysis.

 Match ideas with potential investments using our Stock Screener.